kislerdm/strech-exercises/exercise_01/README.md

 make run
 ```

-**Note**: the application uses the csv files generated at the setup step.
+**Note**: the application uses the csv files generated during the setup step.

-Consider the following options to use custom `users.csv` and `transactions.csv` files as the input data:
+Run the following command options to use custom `users.csv` and `transactions.csv` files as the input data:

-- move the files to `./fixture/tests` directory and run the application;
-- place the csv files in a single directory and execute the command:

 ```commandline
 make run BASE_DIR=##path/to/users/and/transactions/csv##